BrownRE1991/OptimusPeak/README.md

 # OptimusPeak
-Source code for program Optimus Peak, a Protein NMR Spectral Peak-Picker for 2 and 3D NMR spectra..
+Source code for program Optimus Peak, a Protein NMR Spectral Peak-Picker for 2 and 3D NMR spectra.

 Program coming soon.
 Current version works on Linux.